 It consists of 8 papers which are divided into two groups.
 The benefit of this division is that if you are unable to clear one of the exams, you have to attempt only one of the groups that included the failed paper.

-CA IPCC and CA Intermediate Papers and Syllabus – Preparation
+CA Intermediate Papers and Syllabus – Preparation

 You need to understand what is going to be covered in the CA Intermediate Exam.
 Before you can plan your study in any way, you need to know exactly what you’ll be studying.
 Take a look at the topics that will be covered in the exam.
 Get yourself familiarized with the topics and the books that you will need to get through with the topics.
 Make sure you collect the books and question papers that are relevant to your studies for the exam.